Côte-de-Beaupré paysage fleuve Saint-Laurent Québec

 When to go

-Summer for patios and vineyards.
+Summer for terraces and vineyards.
 Autumn for the colors (late September to mid-October, spectacular).
-Winter for the ice cone at the falls and the Christmas pilgrimage to Sainte-Anne.
-Spring for the renewed mildness and the first apple blossoms.
+Winter for the ice cream cone at the falls and the Christmas pilgrimage to Sainte-Anne.
+Spring for the regained sweetness and the first apple blossoms.

-The inns of the Côte offer solid regional cuisine.
+The inns of the Coast offer solid regional cuisine.
 In season, local markets are full of cheeses, jams, and ciders.
-For the perfect provisions: aged charcuterie and Quebec cheeses, before you leave.
+For the perfect provisions: aged charcuterie and Quebec cheeses before you leave.

 The perfect pit stop

-Every good getaway starts with good coffee.
+Every good getaway starts with a good coffee.
 That's the rule.

 ❤︎ To go

-A platter of organic Charlevoix charcuterie and Quebec cheeses to share on the road, with focaccia from Boulangerie Borderon et Fils.
-The most elegant picnic departure from Old Quebec.
+A board of organic Charlevoix charcuterie and Quebec cheeses to share on the way, with focaccia from Boulangerie Borderon et Fils.
+The most elegant departure picnic in Old Quebec.

 Ready to hit the road?

 Start your day at Carrera Café, in the heart of Petit-Champlain.
-An espresso, a map, and the Côte-de-Beaupré awaits you.
+An espresso, a plan, and the Côte-de-Beaupré await you.

 More articles